Skip to content

 Base URL (Docker compose): http://localhost:8000/api/v2

-Note: INDB is an epistemological engine — Inhale → Exhale → Axiom.
-Events are memories that fuse and decay.
+Note: INDB is an interpretational database (memory, not archive).
+Engine: Inhale → Exhale → Axiom.
+Events are anchors; meaning comes from interpret, prism, echo, subwave.

 Breathing metaphor: - Inhale: POST /events — accept raw reality - Exhale: POST /interpret — context-aware scan, JIT rendering - Resonate: GET /search — semantic lookup - Axiom: signed, immutable memory